Criticisms of Qatar's suitability to host the 2022 FIFA World Cup: Lack of women's rights

 Qatar discriminating against women was also criticised.
 Women in Qatar have few freedoms, as they must obtain permission from their male guardians to marry, study abroad on government scholarships, work in many government jobs, travel abroad, receive certain forms of reproductive health care, and act as the primary guardian of children, even if they are divorced.

-Qatar attracted particular criticism for an incident where a Mexican employee of the World Cup Organizing Committee was accused of allegedly having sex outside of marriage.
+Qatar attracted particular criticism for an incident where a Mexican employee of the World Cup Organising Committee was accused of allegedly having sex outside of marriage.
 The woman had previously reported rape, while the male claimed to have been in a relationship with her, after which the woman was investigated for extramarital sex.
 Women in Qatar face the possible penalty of flagellation and a seven-year prison sentence if convicted for having sex outside of marriage.
 The criminal case was eventually dropped months after she was allowed to leave Qatar.